 There are a lot of ways to find photos you want to reshare on your Instagram.
 Sometimes they pop up in your feed, you find them on the discover page, or you actively look them up with a hashtag that’s relevant to what you are looking for.

 However, you find the photo, finding the right one for your feed is essential.
 With the ‘save’ function on Instagram, you can keep the photo in a secret collection.
 Nice and handy!

 Step 2: Contact the content creator and ask for permission

-You can also try and just comment on the photo you want to reshare.
-Nonetheless, if it’s a popular account, they might miss your comment and it will go without a reply.
+You can also try and comment on the photo you want to reshare.
+Nonetheless, if it’s a popular account, they might miss your comment, and it will go without a reply.

 Give information like why you want to use that particular piece of content, what’s in it for the creator, and more.

-A quick sidenote: The creator does not owe you any obligation to give approval.
+A quick sidenote: The creator does not owe you any obligation to approve.
 It’s even possible they might ask for money for it.
-And that’s fair, they spend their time and skills to create the piece of content you are after.
+And that’s fair; they spend their time and skills to create the piece of content you are after.
 It’s up to you to decide if it’s worth the price.

 That being said, most of the time you will get a simple yes for free.

 Step 3: Ask for the photo so you can upload it more easily to Instagram